MKD93/CSCI-2961-Work/lab1.md

     2. In order to answer questions in a more helpful and useful way, it may be important to address one's answer to a question while utilizing different learning methods (e.g. visual learning, etc.).

-    3. A second useful way to answer questions more effectively involves volume and clarity; it is important to be clear and concise     in both questioning and answering.
+       A second useful way to answer questions more effectively involves volume and clarity; it is important to be clear and concise in both questioning and answering.

+    3. After reading chapter 3 of "Free Culture", I was disturbed and upset with what I read.
+I feel that the RIAA lawsuit against
+       Jesse was unjust and unnecessary; especially since he was not directly at fault for the illegal distribution of audio files.
+       It is sad that a creator and an innovator can easily become the target of an archaic and corrupt system that puts morals aside in exchange for profit.

 ### d.
 Unix Stuff